zahidkhawaja/rusty/README.md

 1. Clone this repo.

-2. Create an environment variable `OPENAI_KEY` with your API key from [OpenAI](https://openai.com/api/).

-3. Build the Rust program.
+2. Build the Rust program.

 ```bash
 cargo build --release
 ```

-4. Add the binary to your path.
-Under target/release.
+3. Add the binary to your path.
+Located under target/release.

+## OpenAI API key

+Create an environment variable `OPENAI_KEY` with your API key from [OpenAI](https://openai.com/api/).

 ## 🦀 Rust Docs